 Burguet (1996) studies a model similar in many ways to ours.
 In his model, a firm looks for a long-term supplier.
 Potential suppliers differ in their costs, which Burguet assumes are i.i.d..
 As in our model, suppliers do not know their costs ex-ante; contrary to what happens in our model, they learn their respective costs by supplying the product once.
 Similarly to this section, Burguet assumes that the search for the lowest cost supplier is strictly sequential in the sense that there can be only one supplier at any given period.
 He constructs two procurement mechanisms that implement the first-best search procedure.
 There are two important differences between his setup and ours.
 First, the "good" in Burguet's model is a long-term contract; while the search is conducted, the tenure shortens and hence the value of the "good" to the supplier decreases.
-Second, the cost of information acquisition is the cost of producing for one period.
-In terms of our model, this is equivalent to assuming that the cost c_i of information acquisition is negatively correlated with the value v_i of the good.
+Second, the cost of information acquisition is the cost c_i of information acquisition is negatively correlated with the value v_i of the good.
 This implies that the optimal search procedure does not satisfy the constant reservation price property, and that it is not possible to implement the first-best procedure through a sequence of take-it-or-leave-it offers.